 Do you have ancestors who immigrated to the United States since 1790?
 Have you discovered their village, town, or even country of origin?
-Family stories or census records might give clues, but often give conflicting information.
-Is there another record type that could give additional hints to your ancestors homeland?
-Naturalization records might provide important details but what are these records and how do you find them?
-This two-part series will address those questions and give you a foundation in this sometimes confusing record set.
+Family stories or census records might give clues but often give conflicting information.
+Is there another record type that could give additional hints to your ancestor’s homeland?
+Naturalization records might provide important details but what are these records, and how do you find them?
+This three-part series will address those questions and give you a foundation in this sometimes confusing record set.

 Why Use Naturalization Records

 Many record collections are now easily searched online, and because we use them often, we understand their value.
 Census records list families and relationships, ages, birthplaces, and more.
 Vital records provide direct evidence of birth, marriage, and death.
 Obituaries can name numerous family members.
 But what can naturalization records provide?
 Some of the information that could be included: nation of origin, foreign and Americanized names, residence, and date of arrival.

 When our ancestors arrived in the United States, they likely wanted to become United States citizens.
 Having left their homelands behind, they embraced their new country and the right to vote and own land that came with citizenship.
 Though these records can be more challenging to discover, they add another piece to the puzzle of our ancestor’s lives.
 A naturalization record before 1906 may not reveal a specific village, but it will name the home country of your ancestor.
 Because this era of record keeping was not standardized, it’s always possible that additional information about the ancestor’s homeland was also included.
 Could a helpful clerk have written in additional facts?
 Without searching for the records, you’ll never know.